 Please note that this is subject to change and will be confirmed by the date of interview.

-The clinical scenario will be relatively brief (two/three sentences), so once you have read this, the remainder of the reading time will allow some short preparation (just mental preparation - this does not mean making notes, etc.).
+The clinical scenario will be relatively brief (a few sentences), so once you have seen this, the remainder of the preparation time will allow you to undertake some short mental preparation.
+Whilst it is permitted to make notes, these must be destroyed as soon as your interview is completed and not shared with anyone.

 Clinical scenario considerations